The Best Companies to Work for in Canada |

 “The organization isn’t going to thrive if our employees aren’t thriving”

-Bonnie BlakeleyCASA Mental Health
+Bonnie BlakleyCASA Mental Health

 Given the sector it operates in, CASA is cognizant of its employees’ mental health while fostering a culture of accountability and kindness.

-“Because we’re a nonprofit organization, we need to be mindful of every dollar we spend to ensure all children get our services,” says Bonnie Blakely, CEO.
+“Because we’re a nonprofit organization, we need to be mindful of every dollar we spend to ensure all children get our services,” says Bonnie Blakley, CEO.
 “We want to provide kindness to our employees and in turn those who we serve.
 It’s all about working with a purpose.”

 Cognition+